-All three of these anesthetics contain an amide linkage between the aromatic nucleus and the amino or piperidine group.
+Bupivacaine is related chemically and pharmacologically to the aminoacyl local anesthetics.
+It is a homologue of mepivacaine and is chemically related to lidocaine.
+All three of these anesthetics contain an amide linkage between the aromatic nucleus and the amino, or piperidine group.
 They differ in this respect from the procaine-type local anesthetics, which have an ester linkage.

 Systemic absorption of local anesthetics produces effects on the cardiovascular and central nervous systems (CNS).
 At blood concentrations achieved with normal therapeutic doses, changes in cardiac conduction, excitability, refractoriness, contractility, and peripheral vascular resistance are minimal.
 However, toxic blood concentrations depress cardiac conduction and excitability, which may lead to atrioventricular block, ventricular arrhythmias, and cardiac arrest, sometimes resulting in fatalities.
 In addition, myocardial contractility is depressed and peripheral vasodilation occurs, leading to decreased cardiac output and arterial blood pressure.
 Recent clinical reports and animal research suggest that these cardiovascular changes are more likely to occur after unintended intravascular injection of bupivacaine.
 Therefore, incremental dosing is necessary.

 Following systemic absorption, local anesthetics can produce central nervous system stimulation, depression, or both.
 Apparent central stimulation is manifested as restlessness, tremors and shivering progressing to convulsions, followed by depression and coma progressing ultimately to respiratory arrest.
 However, the local anesthetics have a primary depressant effect on the medulla and on higher centers.
 The depressed stage may occur without a prior excited state.